Joe Weber (vaudevillian): Biography

-The young men had a "Dutch act" in which both portrayed German immigrants.
-They returned to New York, appearing at Tony Pastor's theater on 14th Street, and in 1894 made their Broadway debut in Hammerstein's Olympia.
-They had three companies on the road, and in 1895 the partners opened the Weber and Fields Broadway Music Hall where they produced very successful burlesques of popular Broadway shows.
-In the music hall's casts were some of the greatest performers and comics on the American stage at that time including Lillian Russell, Fay Templeton, Ross and Fenton and DeWolf Hopper, David Warfield, Peter F. Dailey, Mabel Fenton, Marie Dressler, Willie Collier and Sam Bernard.
+The Weber and Fields musical burlesques included exceptional casts with well known performers and comics of the American stage brought in to perform alongside Weber and Fields.
+Some performers who appeared in their productions included Lillian Russell, Fay Templeton, Ross and Fenton and DeWolf Hopper, David Warfield, Peter F. Dailey, Mabel Fenton, Marie Dressler, Willie Collier and Sam Bernard.
 They were forced to close the Broadway Music Hall when the fire at the Iroquois Theater, Chicago, caused strict enforcement of the fire laws in New York.
 The partners were told that they would have to remodel or close the Music Hall and this caused a disagreement which temporarily split their partnership.
+Their final performance at the theatre as a duo was in the musical Whoop-Dee-Doo on January 30, 1904; after which their partnership dissolved until they re-united eight years later.

+After Fields departure, Weber rechristened the theatre Weber's Music Hall; beginning with Weber's first musical without Fields, Higgledy-Piggledy, which opened on October 20, 1904.
+Some early advertisements for this show also used the name Weber & Ziegfeld’s Music Hall, as Florenz Ziegfeld Jr. was the work's initial producer and his wife Anna Held was briefly a star in the production.
+However, this partnership was short lived as Ziegfeld and Held did not get along with Weber, and their relationship with Weber and the theatre ended quickly after the production premiered with the actress Trixie Friganza replacing Held and Ziegfeld divesting of his role as producer.
+The theatre was later re-named Weber’s Theatre and in 1913 became a movie theatre; ceasing live performance.
+The building was demolished in 1917.

-The team broke up in 1904, but collaborated anew in 1912, producing the unsuccessful Hokey Pokey and opening Weber and Fields' Music Hall (1912–1913).
+Weber and Fields reunited in 1912, producing the unsuccessful Hokey Pokey and opening a new theatre Weber and Fields' Music Hall (1912–1913; later re-named the 44th Street Theatre).

 In 1923, Weber and Fields partnered yet again for a Lee DeForest Phonofilm sound-on-film short, where the team recreated their famous pool hall routine.
 This film premiered at the Rivoli Theater in New York City on April 15, 1923.
 Three years later, the duo were among those supporting Will Rogers and Mary Garden on the NBC Radio Network's November 15, 1926 debut broadcast.
 Their own NBC series followed in 1931.